CPJKU/cpjku_dcase22/README.md

 # CPJKU Submission for DCASE 2022

 This Repository is dedicated to the CPJKU submission of DCASE 2022, Task 1, Low-Complexity Acoustic Scene Classification.
+It provides a lightweight version of the code we used to create our challenge submissions.
+The corresponding technical report will be linked as soon as it is published.

 The skeleton of the code is similar to [previous CPJKU submissions](https://github.com/kkoutini/cpjku_dcase20) and the [PaSST](https://github.com/kkoutini/PaSST) repository.